Medicare Part B is the part of original Medicare that covers the costs of doctor visits. Part C, or Medicare Advantage, also provides this coverage.

 - whether the plan pays the Medicare Part B premium

-- a yearly deductible, copayment, or coinsurance
+- the yearly deductible, copayment, or coinsurance

-- an annual limit on out-of-pocket expenses
+- the annual limit on out-of-pocket expenses

 - the type of healthcare services a person needs

-It is best to contact Medicare directly on 1-800-MEDICARE to discuss physician coverage in further detail.
+People can contact Medicare directly on 800-MEDICARE (800-633-4227) to discuss physician coverage in further detail.